MicrosoftLearning/MB-800-Business-Central-Functional-Consultant/Instructions/Labs/Lab01_Create_company.md

     7. Open the assist edit button to the right of the **Table ID** field.

-    8. Search for **ZIP Code**, select table 225 and click **OK** to enter the ID in the **Table ID** field.
+    8. Search for **ZIP Code**, select table 225 and select **OK** to enter the ID in the **Table ID** field.

     9. Repeat steps 5. to 8. to enter table **10 Shipment Method**.

 **The two tables listed above already have data loaded into them.
 This will cause the Copy Company Data sheet to be blank.
-To complete this part of the exercise, you must go an delete all records in both tables in Contoso, Ltd. Once you've deleted all records, the Copy Company Data sheet will show the Zip Code and Shipping Method tables.**
+To complete this part of the exercise, you must go and delete all records in both tables in Contoso, Ltd. Go do this now.
+Once you've deleted all records, the Copy Company Data sheet will show the Zip Code and Shipping Method tables.**

 2. Copy data from another database company.